 For reports of lost, destroyed, or damaged records submissions, a Notice of Acceptance detailing the acceptance of the report is issued to the provider/authorized provider contact person.

-Please note that providers must also notify any other State or local regulatory agency of the loss, damage, or destruction of records as required by those regulatory agencies.
+Please note that providers must also notify any other State or local regulatory agency of their loss, damage or destruction as required by those regulatory agencies.
 OMIG’s receipt of a Statement of Damaged, Lost or Destroyed Records does not absolve a provider of its recordkeeping responsibilities.
-The paid claims and/or program associated with the lost/destroyed records remain available for audit, review or investigation.
+The paid claims and/or program associated with the lost/destroyed records remain available for audit, review, or investigation.
 In the event of a Medicaid audit or investigation in which sought records were not maintained as required by 18 NYCRR 504.3, OMIG will evaluate Statements of Damaged, Lost or Destroyed Records and determine on a case-by-case basis whether there are mitigating circumstances for the failure to maintain these documents.